 1922 Arthur Wing Pinero's The Enchanted Cottage constructs the story of a couple who find themselves transformed by their love for one another.
 Owen Nares and Laura Cowie are the lucky pair.
-This drama will run at the Duke of York's Theatre in London for 64 performances.
+The drama runs at the Duke of York's Theatre in London for 64 performances.

 1944 Even the bright lights of Broadway are affected by World War II.
 A midnight curfew quiets the Times Square nightlife.

 1957 Opening night for the final show to bear the Ziegfeld Follies name, 50 years after the very first edition, and 25 years after its namesake's death.
-The Ziegfeld Follies of 1957 features songs by Howard Dietz, Carolyn Leigh, Sammy Fain, Marshall Barer and Colin Romoff.
-The cast included Beatrice Lillie, Billy DeWolfe and Carol Lawrence.
-It will run 123 performances at the Winter Garden.
+The Ziegfeld Follies of 1957 features songs by Howard Dietz, Carolyn Leigh, Sammy Fain, Marshall Barer, and Colin Romoff.
+The cast includes Beatrice Lillie, Billy DeWolfe, and Carol Lawrence.
+It runs 123 performances at the Winter Garden.

 1979 Stephen Sondheim and Hugh Wheeler's Sweeney Todd: The Demon Barber of Fleet Street opens at Broadway's Uris Theatre.
-Len Cariou stars as the bedeviled barber and Angela Lansbury plays the cannibalistic cook in the production that made a piercing factory whistle infamous.
-The musical swept the Tony Awards, taking home the prize for Best Musical, Leading Actor and Actress, Director for Harold Prince, Best Book, Score, as well as Scenic and Costume Design.
+Len Cariou stars as the bedeviled barber and Angela Lansbury plays the cannibalistic cook in the production that makes a piercing factory whistle infamous.
+The musical sweeps the Tony Awards, taking home the prize for Best Musical, Leading Actor and Actress, Director for Harold Prince, Best Book, Score, and Scenic and Costume Design.

-1998 Yasmina Reza's international hit play Art, opens at the Royale Theatre with Victor Garber, Alan Alda and Alfred Molina starring.
-Reza's comedy about a blank painting took top honors at France's Molière Awards and London's Olivier Awards and goes on to win the Tony Award for Best Play.
+1998 Yasmina Reza's international hit play Art opens at the Royale Theatre with Victor Garber, Alan Alda, and Alfred Molina starring.
+The comedy about a blank painting took top honors at France's Molière Awards and London's Olivier Awards, and also wins the Tony Award for Best Play.

 2005 The musical Altar Boyz, which spoofs the boy-band craze, opens Off-Broadway.
-It will run for than 2,000 performances at New World Stages.
+It runs more than 2,000 performances at New World Stages.